-Niklas Aman is Stockholm based composer and guitarist.
-While mostly have been doing bespoke work to films and production music in the past, his song Wings got placed in the intro to movie Meet Bill (2007) - which raised a lot of interest and was the main reason to release a first album back in 2008 also named Wings.
-Since then there has been several album releases and over time main focus has shifted from doing film music into album production.
+Niklas Aman is a Stockholm based music maker, passionate about instrumental music.
+Having done mostly bespoke work to films and production music in the past (for more info see Film/TV cred), his song Wings got placed in the intro to movie Meet Bill (2007) - which raised a lot of interest and was the main reason to release a first album back in 2008 also named Wings.

 Born 1968 in Södertälje, Sweden, named Kurt Niklas Åhman (later the "h" got removed to just Åman/Aman and sometimes Aaman is used internationally by publishers) he moved around a lot the first years between cities, before family finally decided to settle down in Vollsjö, a small village in the south of Sweden.
 Living there on the countryside, well there weren’t too much to do besides sports... but when he got his first guitar at age 14 things started to bloom.

-Passionately he practiced as much as he could, resulting in joining various bands, writing songs, doing gigs and forming a local music community.
-During this time he studied to become an engineer, but decided to quit school and took various industrial jobs to pay the bills.. (well music gear most of it).
-He then got a great opportunity as stand-in guitar teacher for a term at Kristianstad University and from there on it’s been all about music and playing the guitar.
+Listening to a lot of different music and guitarists he passionately practiced as much as he could.
+Early influences were bands like Dire Straits, Pink Floyd, Saga, Van Halen and a bit later on the master guitarists Allan Holdsworth, John Scofield, Mike Stern, Pat Metheny and Paco de Lucia.
+It all resulted in joining and forming various bands like "AcropoLiz", writing songs, rehearsing, doing gigs and forming a local music community.
+During this time he studied to become an engineer, but decided to quit school and took various industrial jobs to pay the bills.
+He then got a great opportunity (thanks to bandmate and bassist Lasse) as stand-in guitar teacher for a term at Kristianstad University.

-Shortly after the guitar teaching he got the his first job as a professional guitarist back in 1992 – in a small drama/dance ensemble called Kärnteatern, Malmö.
-He then moved to Stockholm and got the opportunity to write music for and perform in various drama-performance-hybrids, projects like “Skräck i Sommarnatten” (1993), “Variete Vauduvill” (1994) and “Blue Orange” (1994) an experimental pop/phoetry-project.
+Shortly after the guitar teaching gig he got his first job as a professional guitarist back in 1992 – in a small drama/dance ensemble called "Kärnteatern", Malmö.
+He then moved to Stockholm and got the opportunity to write music for and perform in various drama-performance-hybrids, projects like “Skräck i Sommarnatten” (1993), “Variete Vauduvill” (1994) and experimental pop/phoetry-project “Blue Orange” (1994).